Lo-Eric/Reading-List/Google Books Reading List/README.md

 How it works
 ------
 Simply input keywords into the search bar and press enter or click the search button.
+To add books to your personal reading list, press "Add to list" next to the title of interest.
+To view your reading list, press "View your reading list".

 To run Reading List on your local computer, download/clone the project to the appropriate directory.
 In your terminal, navigate to the root directory, and npm install.